kristianJW54/GoferBroke/README.md

 ## Overview

 GoferBroke is a minimal, high-performance gossip protocol designed for embedding decentralized, eventually-consistent state into your application instances.
-Built on TCP with custom framing and no external dependencies, it allows every node to gossip deltas (state changes) and reconcile with others through a compact, version-aware protocol.
+Built on TCP with custom framing, it allows every node to gossip deltas (state changes) and reconcile with others through a compact, version-aware protocol.

 **No brokers.
 No databases.
 No event streams.
 Just peers sharing state.**